 - Money supply (In addition to the 1981 “double dip,” on only 2 other occasions have these failed to turn negative at least 1 year before a recession)

-- Yield curve, which may not be relevant in the current interest rate environment (The yield curve inverted more than one year before the next recession about half the time)
+- Yield curve (The yield curve inverted more than one year before the next recession about half the time)

 New Deal democrat qualified the usefulness of these indicators in the following way: